 Two injured in 18-wheeler crash on Twin Span

-NEW ORLEANS - Two people were taken to the hospital after a crash on the I-10 Twin Span Bridge Friday morning.
+ST. TAMMANY PARISH - Two people were taken to the hospital after a crash on the I-10 Twin Span Bridge Friday morning.

-According to WWL-TV, traffic cameras showed an overturned 18-wheeler and a damaged pickup blocking traffic near mile marker 256 on the bridge.
+According to WWL-TV, the crash involved an overturned 18-wheeler and a damaged pickup near mile marker 256 on the bridge.

 Officials in New Orleans said two people were taken to University Medical Trauma Center.